 interim orders for lump sums of money

 There are a number of legislative routes to a ‘lump sum order’.
-One can use section 72 and 74 to obtain a maintenance order, section 79 with the enabling provision of section 80(1)(h) for property, or section 117 for costs.
-Each of these varied sections enable the court to make such an order and each have different requirements in terms of providing the court with the basis upon which it can make such an order.
+One can use section 72 and 74 to obtain a maintenance order, section 79 with the enabling provision of section 80(1)(h) for the property, or section 117 for costs.
+Each of these varied sections enables the court to make such an order, and each has different requirements regarding providing the court with the basis upon which it can make such an order.

-There has been a number of recent cases addressing the matter of interim property orders.
-In summary there are avenues open to a party to family law proceedings who does not control the parties’ assets to access some of those assets through an interim court order provided that the application is well prepared.
+There have been some recent cases addressing the matter of interim property orders.
+In summary, there are avenues open to a party to family law proceedings who does not control the parties’ assets to access some of those assets through an interim court order provided that the application is well prepared.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.